dagaayush1205/Ground-Control-for-R24/README.md

 View the site at https://dagaayush1205.github.io/Ground-Control-for-R24/

-The main obejctive of this page to display data received from the rover during the run and display it to the to driver midst the run or simply display on the status of the rover during autonomous runs.
+The main obejctive of this page to display data received from the rover during the run and display it to the to driver midst the run or simply display the status of the rover during autonomous runs.

 This depends on the zeroMQ for data tranfer.
 It uses Socket and a pub/sub type of